ahmadjamalkhater/my-notes/README.md

 # my-notes
+# introduction
+I am Ahmed Gamal Khater
-Hi, I'm Ahmed, I'm learning software development
+I am 28 years old, I'm learning software development

+Developers who don't fully understand their work tend to develop complex systems.
+It can become a vicious cycle: misunderstanding leads to complexity, which leads to further misunderstanding, and so on.

 # this is the first class
 ### class-3